 - Replacement of underground utility infrastructure;

-- New asphalt road structure.
+- Renewed asphalt road surface.

 View the design concept drawings for work to be completed in all phases of the SSIP.

 All Phases - Transportation Concept Plan [PDF - 3 MB]

 Phase 1 - Transportation Concept Plan [PDF - 1 MB]